Does Therapeutic Pathways Offer Parent Training?

-When designing treatment plans based on the child’s individualized needs and focus areas, parent participation goals are always a major component.
+When designing evidence-based autism treatment plans based on the child’s individualized needs and focus areas, parent participation goals are always a major component.
 Caregivers are given homework activities to support active treatment targets and generalize mastered skills in the home and community settings.

 We know that participating in therapy can be an intimidating prospect for some parents, which is why we aim to provide as many supports and resources as needed.
 We introduce general principles of behavior and ASD's effect upon it during "mini-training."
 These give parents a foundational understanding that allows them to pursue goals realistically and empathetically.